 There are various diagnostic measures the doctor will take to establish the cause of the symptoms and isolate CHF as the cause.
 Necessary examinations include:

-Afterwards, they may prescribe medications during the early stages (diuretics, beta blockers, ACE inhibitors) and perhaps even surgery in its advanced stages.
+Afterward, they may prescribe medications during the early stages (diuretics, beta-blockers, ACE inhibitors) and perhaps even surgery in its advanced stages.

 Dr. Fazylova and the staff at ReBalance of Radiance Aesthetics & Wellness strive to provide holistic and individualized care to help you on your journey to a better health and vibrant appearance.

 Do you have questions?call now